Walrus: An Efficient Decentralized Storage Network: Introduction

 \section{Introduction}

 Blockchains support decentralized computation through the State Machine Replication (SMR) paradigm~\cite{schneider1990implementing}.
 However, they are practically limited to distributed applications that require little data for operation.
-Since SMR requires all validators to replicate data fully, it results in a large replication factor ranging from 100 to 1000, depending on the number of validators in each blockchain.
+Since SMR requires all validators to replicate data fully, it results in a large replication factor ranging from $100\times$ to $1000\times$, depending on the number of validators in each blockchain.

-While full data replication is practically needed for computing on state, it introduces substantial overhead when applications only need to store and retrieve binary large objects (blobs) not computed upon\footnote{A recent example includes `inscriptions' on bitcoin and other chains, see \url{https://medium.com/@thevalleylife/crypto-terms-explained-exploring-bitcoin-inscriptions-51699dc218d2}.}.
-Dedicated decentralized storage~\cite{benisi2020blockchain} networks emerged to store blobs more efficiently.
-For example, early networks like IPFS~\cite{psaras2020interplanetary} offer robust resistance to censorship, enhanced reliability and availability during faults, via replication on only a small subset of nodes~\cite{zhai2014heading}.
+While full data replication is needed for computing on state, it introduces substantial overhead when applications only need to store and retrieve binary large objects (blobs) without computing on them\footnote{A recent example includes `inscriptions' on bitcoin and other chains, see \url{https://medium.com/@thevalleylife/crypto-terms-explained-exploring-bitcoin-inscriptions-51699dc218d2}.}.
+Dedicated decentralized storage networks~\cite{benisi2020blockchain} emerged to store blobs more efficiently.
+For example, early networks like IPFS~\cite{psaras2020interplanetary} offer censorship resistance, reliability, and availability through replication~\cite{zhai2014heading}.

-Decentralized blob storage is invaluable to modern decentralized applications.
-We highlight the following use-cases: \begin{itemize}

-\item Digital assets, managed on a blockchain, such as non fungible tokens (NFTs) need high integrity and availability guarantees provided by decentralized blob stores.
-The current practice of storing data off-chain on traditional stores only secures metadata, while the actual NFT data remains vulnerable to removal or misrepresentation depending on the browser\footnote{A recent proof of concept attack is described here: \url{https://moxie.org/2022/01/07/web3-first-impressions.html}}.

-\item Digital provenance of data assets is also increasingly important in the age of AI: to ensure the authenticity of documentary material; to ensure training data sets are not manipulated or polluted; and to certify that certain models generated specific instances of data~\cite{werder2022establishing}.
-These applications benefit from authenticity, traceability, integrity and availability decentralized stores provide.

-\item Decentralized apps, whether web-based or as binaries, need to be distributed from decentralized stores.
-Today, the majority of decentralized apps rely on traditional web hosting to serve their front ends and client-side code, which offers poor integrity and availability.
-Decentralized stores may be used to serve web and dapps content directly while ensuring its integrity and availability.
-Similarly, decentralized stores can ensure binary transparency for software and support the storage needs of full pipelines of reproducible builds to support the strongest forms of software auditing and chain of custody~\cite{lamb2021reproducible,nikitin2017chainiac}.

-\item Decentralized storage plays a critical role in ensuring data availability for roll-ups~\cite{al2019lazyledger}, the current scaling strategy of Ethereum.
-In this setting, storage nodes hold the data temporarily allowing blockchain validators to recover it for execution.
-As a result, the system imposes replication costs solely on the netted state of the roll-up, rather than the full sequence of updates (e.g.\ transactions).